 Agent Nokie Molenda fired a round from his M-6 carbine at Bulat’s shoulder.
-While Bulat’s Kevlar and metal body armor could absorb his bullet, the impact felt like a sledgehammer.
+While Bulat’s Kevlar and metal body armor could deflect his bullet, the impact felt like a sledgehammer.
 Bulat stumbled backward and slipped, falling on his rump.
 Agent Kang saw his chance and targeted, with the Einstein gun, the feed chute at Bulat’s mini gun.
 The impact sheared the ammo belt and forced Bulat to release his grip on the weapon.
 Bulat quickly detached the minigun's straps and rose to his feet.
-As four police cars entered the intersection, Bulat foolishly retrieved his Glock handgun and brandished it.
+As four police cars entered the intersection, Bulat foolishly retrieved his handgun and brandished it.
 Agent Kang’s last shot with the Einstein gun blew a hole in Bulat’s right hand; the pistol landed several feet away.
 Commander Knight of the 20th Precinct used his bullhorn to issue an ultimatum.

 “This is the Chicago Police.
 Take off your armored vest and lay face down on the pavement.
 If you refuse, we are authorized to shoot to kill.
 This is your only warning!”

-Bulat and his brother and spoke briefly to each other in Chechen.
+Bulat and his brother spoke briefly to each other in Chechen.
 Turning to Commander Knight, Bulat shouted in broken English.

 “We give up.
 My brother hurt.
 He no move.”

-Bulat slowly removed his armored vest, gun belt, grenades, all of it.
-He laid face down on the hot pavement, and two Chicago Police officers rushed to him, guns drawn.
+Bulat slowly removed his armored vest, gun belt, and grenades.
+He lay face down on the hot pavement, and two Chicago Police officers rushed to him, guns drawn.
 Four others descended on Timur, unhooking his gear, and handcuffing him.
-They used a zip-tie to act as a tourniquet to staunch the bleeding until an EMT team could arrive.
+They used a zip-tie as a tourniquet to staunch the bleeding until an EMT team could arrive.

 With the bullhorn blown to bits, Agent Kang had to shout.